 The newest project in the Laboratory is part of the oldest project.
 Back in 1983 I created "American Health Defense."
 It was supposed to be a new martial art based on Jeet Kune Do.
 At some point the name changed to TOTAL HEALTH DEFENSE because it was never really just an American thing.
 After all who would base their own health on politics or a corporation or what some guy on TV said, that makes no sense.

 Now that we're in the cyber age physically fighting people to solve your problems is so last century.
-Bruce Lee was ahead of his time, he would be very evolved into new algorithms if he were here today.
+If Bruce Lee were here today he would be very evolved into new algorithms.
+He was ahead of his time and he still is.
 This is why we have to Decode Bruce Lee.

 XTC - All Along The Watchtower

-so funny this sole web page is the only living code, whats
+so funny this sole web page is the only living code, Fangboy

-left of, survives of, my very first days on the internet.
-I
+Village, thats left of, survives from, my very first days on

-was in the great AOL train robbery of 1996.
-Remember when the
+the internet.
+I was in the great AOL train robbery of 1996.

 History of the 563rd Combat Engineer Battalion.
 The 563rd EN BN was located in Ludendorff Kaserne, Kornwesthiem Stuttgart Germany 1980-1981.
 563rd HHC the 503rd Engineer Company the 38th Engineer Company